Services for the homeless are an attractive nuisance

 What is the minimum level of housing quality people are entitled to?
-If you pose that question to Coastal California residents, many will cite their needs for a large single-family detached house with granite counter tops — and they believe they are entitled to it.
-For me, I’m just thankful I am not homeless.
+If you pose that question to Coastal California residents, many will cite their needs for a large single-family detached house with granite countertops Denver — and they believe they are entitled to it.
+Some others preferred leathered granite similar to the ones at Granite Liquidators textured granite countertop for their homes.
+For me, I would always say that I’m just thankful I am not homeless.

 Have you ever thought about what you would do if you faced homelessness?
 How would you tackle the problems of daily life without stable shelter where you can store your possessions or control your environment?

 If I were facing homelessness, I wouldn’t want to freeze, and I wouldn’t want to starve, so I would seek out a location with good climate and ample social services.
 Sleeping comfortably on a park bench in Hawaii sounds more pleasant than crashing in Alaska.
 The want for a good climate rules out the Northern US, the rain and humidity rules out the Southeast, and the good social services rules out Arizona, Nevada, and Texas.
 That leaves California as the first choice for homeless living.

 Because of the good climate and strong social services, California will always be a magnet for homelessness, and the more services we provide to deal with this problem, the stronger the magnet attracts homeless people from around the country.

 California has a second problem that creates homelessness: we don’t build enough housing units to accommodate our growing population.
 Without enough housing to go around, some people have to do without housing.
 Most of those people leave the state, but many of them end up homeless exacerbating an already bad problem.